-European fruit lecanium scale (Parthenolecanium corni.)
+European fruit lecanium (Parthenolecanium corni)

 San Jose scale (Quadraspidiotus perniciosus)

 Biology and life history Lecanium scale overwinters as an immature scale on twigs and branches.
 They resume feeding in the spring, and eggs are laid underneath the scales in May to June.
 The eggs remain under the scales until hatching in early summer.
 The young scales, called "crawlers," migrate to the undersides of leaves to feed.
-Young scales also can be dispersed by wind, rain, irrigation, or by the movement of people and machinery.
+Young scales can be dispersed by wind, rain, irrigation, or by the movement of people and machinery.
 After 4 to 6 weeks on the leaves, the young return to the stems and twigs to feed, mate, and overwinter.
 There is one generation per year.

 Pest monitoring Inspect twigs during the dormant season for scales.
 Pay attention to weak plants.
-The crawlers are best observed during May to July with a 10X magnifying glass.
+The crawlers are best observed during May to July with a 10X magnifying lens.
 Crawlers can be monitored by wrapping a piece of black sticky tape around an infested branch with the sticky side out.

 Larvae of green lacewings, lady beetles, and other insects are aggressive predators of scale.

 Home Orchardists: Scale can be rubbed off plants by hand with a glove or toothbrush.
 Major infestations can be pruned off.
 Tanglefoot, "stickem," or a similar adhesive can be applied around infestations of adult scales to catch the crawler stage.
-As with aphids, avoid excessive nitrogen fertilizer or water applications, as this favors increases in the populations.
+As with aphids, avoid excessive nitrogen fertilizer or water applications, as this favors increases in scale populations.

 Management-chemical control: HOME USE